Do you wonder if subliminal persuasion is everything it’s cracked up to be? Do you want to know if subliminal messages work?

 Originating in the 1950s, subliminal persuasion has evolved into subliminal priming and behavioural economics.

 Influenced by the work of Richard Thaler, a behavioural economist at the University of Chicago (and Nobel Prize winner), behavioural economics focuses on the motivations for our decisions.
 Namely loss aversion and addiction.

 Are subliminal messages legal?

-You may feel that this is a silly law.
-However, I would like to point out that the following laws still exist in the United Kingdom:
+I would like to point out that the following laws still exist in the United Kingdom: